qbiomaster/qBioMaster-introduction/UE_intro_qbio.md

 ## Summary

-Provide a broad overview on emerging quantitative interdisciplinary fields in biosciences, ranging from experimental state-of-the-art techniques in microscopy, synthetic biology and systemic approaches to life science.
+Provide a broad overview on emerging quantitative interdisciplinary fields in biosciences, ranging from experimental state-of-the-art techniques in microscopy, synthetic biology and systemic approaches to life sciences.

 ## Topics

 "Projects" denotes a topic that could be tackled on the programming, imaging and synbio angle.
 Some of them could be done by student groups after an introduction from the teacher.

-- Introduction on networks in biology
+- Introduction to networks in biology

 - Transcription networks and gene regulation

-    - Project: stochasticity in biology
+    - Project: stochasticity in biology, random walks,
     - Project: Observing gene expression (single molecule/cell vs population)
     - Project: Negative Feedback
     - Project: Bistability and Memory (intro to biocomputing)

+- Basics of microscopy

+    - Project: Basics of microscopy: lenses, focal points, magnifications, lasers (Francesco)
+- Project: Imaging single molecules (on a surface).
+Single-molecule detection/ super-resolution microscopy
+    - Project: Imaging single molecule dynamics in plant roots ()
+- Project: Measuring protein dynamics in vitro and in vivo (FCS/ FRAP)
+    - Project: Imaging Spatial patterning in Drosophila (volumetric 3D, 2P?)

-- Large biological dataset (Big data in Biology)
+- Processing biological datasets (Big data in Biology)

-    - Project: *need to find an application.
+    - Project: *detect chipSeq peaks and classify.
 Something about exploring sequenced genomes and look for promoters, make logo plots, etc etc*
+    - Project: basic processing of 3D images in Python
+    - Project: segmenting PSF using astropy
+    - Project: segmenting DAPI masks using stardist
+    - Project: constructing trajectories from single molecule localizations

 - Key concepts in biology:

   - Robustness